 For years, Smith vented his psychic spleen in song.
 “Roman Candle,” his first album’s title track, and “Southern Belle,” from his second record, put Welch a single pronoun away from open character assassination: “Killing a Southern belle is all you know how to do / That and give other people hell… / How come you’re not ashamed of what you are?”
 But early in the recording of 1998’s XO, Smith received something that led him to bottle up his bitterness even more.
 It was a letter from his stepfather, containing an apology for emotionally abusing and physically mistreating Smith as a child.
 Although friends scoffed at the olive branch, since it arrived only a few weeks before Smith’s performance of “Miss Misery” at the 1998 Oscar ceremony, Smith took it to heart.
 Or at least he tried.
 He told friends that “Charlie’s a changed man.”

-But after numerous attempts to overdose or induce cardiac arrest over the next two and a half years—becoming, in McConnell’s words, “immune to drugs”—Smith evidently reached the conclusion that the socially acceptable suicide wasn’t working.
+But after numerous attempts to overdose or induce cardiac arrest over the next two and a half years — becoming, in McConnell’s words, “immune to drugs” — Smith evidently reached the conclusion that the socially acceptable suicide wasn’t working.
 And in August 2002, during an explosive breakup with then-girlfriend Valerie Deerin, he decided to kick his heroin and crack habit with a stay at the Neurotransmitter Restoration Center in Beverly Hills, an addiction-treatment clinic run on principles developed by Dr. William Hitt.
-Hitt, it turned out, was not a doctor at all, and in Texas had been enjoined from running his clinics, which had sold fake drugs and administered dangerous procedures—including injecting patients with urine as a supposed treatment for allergies and AIDS.
-But for a time, Smith believed that the Center was
+Hitt, it turned out, was not a doctor at all, and in Texas had been enjoined from running his clinics, which had sold fake drugs and administered dangerous procedures — including injecting patients with urine as a supposed treatment for allergies and AIDS.
+But for a time, Smith believed that the Center was helping him tremendously.